radanalyticsio/oshinko-cli/tools/README.md

 the -s flag, a Spark image will be built for you from the openshift-spark repository.

-## Sample script to deploy oshinko from existing containers

-The `oshinko-deploy.sh` script can deploy the oshinko suite into an already running OpenShift instance.
-It requires that certain images exist in your local docker registry, namely; `oshinko-rest`, `oshinko-webui`, `openshift-pyspark`, and optionally `radanalytics-pyspark`.

-With these in place, the script will deploy and setup oshinko into a project of your choosing.
-This script also assumes that you can run docker commands without an escalation of privileges.

-example usage:

-    $ ./oshinko-deploy.sh -w myweb.10.16.40.70.xip.io -s myregistry.com:5000/sparkimage -p myproject -u developer

-Running this will deploy oshinko into the project `myproject` using the `developer` user, it will expose the webui at `http://myweb.10.16.40.70.xio.io`, and oshinko will use the spark image from `myregistry.com:5000/sparkimage` as the base for deployment.

 ### A note on permissions

 Some of the operations in this script may require superuser privileges